Vipera: Reproduction

-All members are viviparous, giving birth to live young.
+All Vipera species are viviparous, giving birth to live young.

 Venom

 Most Vipera species have venom that contains both neurotoxic and haemotoxic components.
 Bites vary widely in severity.

-V. ammodytes is most likely the one with the most toxic venom.
-In a study solely involving mice, Brown (1973) shows that the LD50 is about 1.2/mg/kg through an IV, 1.5 mg/Kg when injected in the peritoneum (IP) and 2.0 mg/kg when administered subcutaneously.
+V. ammodytes is most likely the species with the most toxic venom.
+In a study solely involving mice, John Haynes Brown (1973) showed that the LD50 is about 1.2/mg/kg through an IV, 1.5 mg/Kg when injected in the peritoneum (IP), and 2.0 mg/kg when administered subcutaneously (SC).